Ernst Reuter: Family

 Reuter was a younger half brother of Otto Sigfrid Reuter, a völkisch-religious ideologue.
-Reuter was married in 1920, and he and his wife Lotte (Charlotte) had two children, Hella (1920–1983), and (Gerd Edzard) Harry (1921–1992) who became a British citizen and a professor of mathematics.
+Reuter was married in 1920, and he and his wife Lotte (Charlotte) had two children, Hella (1920–1983), and (Gerd Edzard) Harry (1921–1992).
+Harry was adopted by Margareta Burkill and her family in Cambridge.
+Harry became a British citizen and a professor of mathematics.
 Harry's son Timothy was a distinguished mediaeval historian.
 In 1927 Reuter divorced Charlotte and remarried.
-He and his second wife Hanna had one son, Edzard, who became the CEO of Daimler-Benz.
+He and his second wife Hanna had one son, Edzard (1928–2024), who became the CEO of Daimler-Benz.